Skip to main content

 Since version 1.0.0 of Bigraph Framework: The new groupID and base package name org.bigraphs.* is used instead of the former one de.tudresden.inf.st.bigraphs.*.

-What is Bigraph Framework
+What is Bigraph Framework?

 The goal of this framework is to facilitate the implementation of reactive systems, including context-aware, agent-based systems or cyber-physical systems.
 The high level API eases the programming of bigraphical systems for various applications.
 The framework is developed around a metamodel-first approach, when working with bigraphical structures.